redcican/Python-Exercise/README.md

 * Challenge 12

-    Reverse a string by using different methods.
+    Reverse a string by using different methods

 * Challenge 13

-    Factorialze a number and return the result.
+    Factorialze a number and return the result

+* Challenge 14

+    Check a given string is a palindrome or not